Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 2. Edit the desired data of the connection in the corresponding fields in the *Credentials* tab.

-3. If necessary, click the *Settings* tab and edit the desired settings of the connection in the corresponding fields.
+3. If available, click the *Settings* tab and edit the desired settings of the connection in the corresponding fields.

 4. Click the [SAVE] button.
   The *Checking credentials...* notice is displayed.